rmsk2/X16_mandelbrot/README.md

 the variables `ACME` and `WORKDIR` to reflect the situation on your machine.
 Under Linux the makefile should run without changes as long as ACME is in your `PATH`.

+# Running tests

+The source code includes tests for some parts of the software.
+These tests make use of my `6502profiler` project, which can be found [here](https://github.com/rmsk2/6502profiler).
+If `6502profiler` is in your `PATH` you can execute these tests by running `make test`.
+The test specific source code can be found in the `tests` directory and consists of a mixture of assembly and Lua, where the Lua scripts arrange test data and verify the expected results.

 # About my motivation for writing this program

 Why does someone write a program (in machine language) for an 8-bit microprocessor that is nowadys only